 Once uploaded to the Garmin Connect app or web platform, there are some nice insights into your power.
 For example, this chart shows actual vs. target watts and there are also some split and w/kg metrics.

 Garmin Running Power – Accuracy

 Here are some test results from many moons ago with the original Garmin Running Power algorithm.
 It’s unchanged.
-I’m going to refresh these tests in a month or so’s time once Apple Running Power is publically available.

 I have seen dcrainmaker’s tests which will be in line with these, however, he adds the developer/alpha Apple Running Power numbers which are broadly in the region of Stryd’s numbers.
 However, the takeout from all of these comparisons is that no two manufacturers’ power numbers can be meaningfully compared.

 oooh.
 And here are some updated test results from 2022 also looking at Apple running Power